larger poster paper and markers, two poster papers for each class; Post-it poster paper is good

 Large open space so students can move freely.
 This open space can be in a classroom with the chairs and tables pushed back, on a stage (please make sure the stage is clear before we arrive) a gym or cafetorium.

-Grade 3: Science:.Interdependent Relationships in Ecosystems: Make a claim about the merit of a solution to a problem caused when the environment changes and the types of plants and animals that live there may change.
+Grade 3: Science: Biological Evolution: Unity and Diversity: Make a claim about the merit of a solution to a problem caused when the environment changes and the types of plants and animals that live there may change.

 Grade 3: Dance: Connecting: B. Ask and research a question about a key aspect of a dance that communicates a perspective about an issue or event.
 Explore the key aspect through movement.
 Share movements and describe how the movements help to remember or discover new qualities in these key aspects.
 Communicate the new learning in oral, written, or movement form.

 Grade 4: Science: Earth and Human Activity: Obtain and combine information to describe that energy and fuels are derived from natural resources and that their uses affect the environment.

 Grade 4: Dance: Connecting: B. Develop and research a question relating to a topic of study in school using multiple sources of references.
 Select key aspects about the topic and choreograph movements that communicate the information.
 Discuss what was learned from creating the dance and describe how the topic might be communicated using another form of expression.

 Grade 5: Science: Earth and Human Activity: Obtain and combine information about ways individual communities use science ideas to protect the Earth’s resources and environment.

 Grade 5: Dance: Connecting: B. Choose a topic, concept, or content from another discipline of study and research how other art forms have expressed the topic.
 Create a dance study that expresses the idea.
 Explain how the dance study expressed the idea and discuss how this learning process is similar to, or different from, other learning situations.